 39. A BIG diaper bag backpack

 I was overwhelmed when looking for diaper bags.
 Seriously there must be 1 million of them in circulation and each is different.
-I eventually settled on a Jeep brand one (that is currently sold out, but here are some great alternatives) mostly because it is huge, the shoulder straps looked comfortable, and it has extra clips for stroller handles.
+Here are some of our favorite travel diaper bags.
 Whatever you do, get a backpack rather than a crossbody bag.
 It is so much more comfortable.

 38. Diaper bags don’t count against carry on limits

-The great news is diaper bags don’t count against your carry-on baggage allowance.
+The great news is diaper bags don’t usually count against your carry-on baggage allowance (check with your airline to be sure).
 Still, I wouldn’t go crazy since the more things you have the harder it is to get through the airport!

 37. A baby carrier

-We don’t like to carry a carseat through the airport, nor do we typically even bring a stroller on our trips since so far, we’ve been mostly to beachy places and he prefers being worn to strolled.
-While all that is up to personal preference, I 100% recommend bringing some kind of baby carrier.
+We don’t like to carry a carseat through the airport.
+While all that is up to personal preference, I 100% recommend bringing some kind of baby carrier when your baby us under one year old.
 The Solly wrap was amazing for when he was a bit younger in terms of sleep, and these days we use an Ergobaby or Artipoppe carrier.

 36. Lots of diapers

 Imagine a delay that lasts all day, or maybe even multiple days.
 I’ve seen vending machines at airports with two dollar diapers, which are never in the right size for my baby.
-This is why we always have at least two days worth of diapers in our diaper bag.
+This is why we always have at least two days worth of diapers in our diaper bag, and we go for Coterie, which are extra absorbent.
 Thankfully they are pretty compact and very lightweight.